amitshekhariitbhu/android-interview-questions/README.md

 * Is it possible to run an Android app in multiple processes?
 How?

 * What is AIDL?
 Enumerate the steps in creating a bounded service through AIDL.
+[Developer Android](https://developer.android.com/guide/components/aidl)

 * What can you use for background processing in Android?